HiraSSU/cs115-hw4/README.md

 Enter total seconds: 367
 H:MM:SS = 0:06:07
 Enter copper pieces (cp): 1349
 Coins → gp:1  sp:34  cp:9
 Enter age: 25
 Citizen (y/n): y
 Eligible?
 True

 === Mini-Adventure ===
-What is your name, adventurer?
-Anya
+What is your name, adventurer? shawn
 Do you carry a torch? (y/n): y
+# DEBUG: name=shawn, has_torch=True

-Welcome, Anya.
-The torches flicker as you enter the ruins… You reach a fork: the left path is windy; the right path is silent.
+Welcome, shawn.
+The torches flicker as you enter the ruins…

+You reach a fork: left path is windy; right path is silent.
 Choose (left/right): right
-You spot a hidden alcove with an iron gate, shimmering with a faint light.
+You spot a hidden alcove with an iron gate.
 Enter the 2-digit guard code (3 attempts): 50
 Too low.
 Enter the 2-digit guard code (2 attempts): 90
 Too high.
 Enter the 2-digit guard code (1 attempts): 77
 Success!
-The gate opens...
+The gate opens.
+Treasure glitters beyond.
-Treasure glitters beyond!
-You have found the lost wealth of the ancients.

 ### Test 2: Invalid Input Re-prompting (Recursive Input Validation)